High School Service Trip To Peru

 Next, we immerse ourselves in Peruvian culture as we begin our homestay.
-While living with families, we gather daily to work on projects while living with local families.
+While living with families, we gather daily to work on projects while interacting with local families.
 We will collaborate with our host community and local schools on projects they deem necessary.
 Previous projects have included constructing playgrounds, producing adobe bricks for a student dormitory, painting a school classroom, and working with local youth on educational activities.
 We spend our afternoons exploring the region and visiting such cultural landmarks as Pisac Market and the unusual Inca ruins of Moray.

 While still in our homestays, we spend a few days visiting a local indigenous community to complete service projects while learning about a unique way of life.
 We enjoy hiking, playing soccer, learning local arts and crafts, and engaging in unique cultural activities with new local friends.

 We arrive by train at the small, scenic town of Aguas Calientes.
 Accompanied by a local guide, we rise early to behold the majestic lost city of the Incas.
 Nestled high in the mysterious Andes, Machu Picchu is a phenomenal and dramatic way to highlight this adventure of a lifetime in Peru!

 We spend our final days in Peru souvenir shopping and exploring important cultural highlights in Cusco.
 We share a final group dinner in the Plaza de Armas, overlooking the beauty of Cusco at night.
 We all fly back to Lima.